 On executing the above code, the above two print statements will generate a response 244 but the third print statement gives an unpredictable response.

-- This is used in generation of pseudo-random encryption key.
-Encryption keys are important part of computer security.
-These are the kind of secret keys which used to protect data from unauthorized access over internet.
+- This is used in the generation of a pseudo-random encryption key.
+Encryption keys are an important part of computer security.
+These are the kind of secret keys which used to protect data from unauthorized access over the internet.

 - It makes optimization of codes easy where random numbers are used for testing.
 The output of the code sometime depends on input.
 So the use of random numbers for testing algorithms can be complex.
 Also seed function is used to generate same random numbers again and again and simplifies algorithm testing process.